lucasvolkmer/d2l-en-branch/chapter_natural-language-processing-pretraining/word-embedding-dataset.md

 import random
 ```

-## Reading and Preprocessing the Dataset
+## Reading and Preprocessing the DatasetLeitura e pré-processamento do conjunto de dados

 This dataset has already been preprocessed.
 Each line of the dataset acts as a sentence.
 All the words in a sentence are separated by spaces.
 In the word embedding task, each word is a token.